maxisi/summary/config/README.txt

 INFORMATION ABOUT THE CONFIG FILE TRANSFER SETUP FOR THE SUMMARY PAGES
 ------------------------------------------------------------------------------
 Max Isi - misi@ligo.caltech.edu
-Updated: Dec 17, 2014
+Updated: Nov 17, 2014
 ------------------------------------------------------------------------------

-The contents of this directory (/data/rana.adhikari/gwsumm-config/) are synced to LDAS so that they can be used to generate the detector summary pages using the gwsumm package (https://github.com/gwpy/gwsumm).
+The contents of this directory (/users/public_html/gwsumm-config/) are synced to LDAS so that they can be used to generate the detector summary pages using the gwsumm package (https://github.com/gwpy/gwsumm).